Taenia solium: Life cycle

-The life cycle of T. solium is indirect as it passes through pigs, as intermediate hosts, into humans, as definitive hosts.
+The life cycle of T. solium is indirect as it passes through pigs and boars, commonly Sus domesticus due to their association with people, as intermediate hosts, into humans, as definitive hosts.
 In humans the infection can be relatively short or long lasting, and in the latter case if reaching the brain can last for life.
 From humans, the eggs are released in the environment where they await ingestion by another host.
 In the secondary host, the eggs develop into oncospheres which bore through the intestinal wall and migrate to other parts of the body where the cysticerci form.
 The cysticerci can survive for several years in the animal.

 Definitive host

 Humans are colonised by the larval stage, the cysticercus, from undercooked pork or other meat.
 Each microscopic cysticercus is oval in shape, containing an inverted scolex (specifically "protoscolex"), which everts once the organism is inside the small intestine.
 This process of evagination is stimulated by bile juice and digestive enzymes (of the host).
-Then, the protoscolex lodges in the host's upper intestine by using its crowned hooks and 4 suckers to enter the intestinal mucosa.
+Then, the protoscolex lodges in the host's upper intestine by using its crowned hooks and four suckers to enter the intestinal mucosa.
 Then, the scolex is fixed into the intestine by having the suckers attached to the villi and hooks extended.
 It grows in size using nutrients from the surroundings.
 Its strobila lengthens as new proglottids are formed at the foot of the neck.
 In 10–12 weeks after initial colonisation, it is an adult worm.
 The exact life span of an adult worm is not determined; however, evidences from an outbreak among British military in the 1930s indicate that they can survive for 2 to 5 years in humans.

 As a hermaphrodite, it reproduces by self-fertilisation, or cross-fertilisation if gametes are exchanged between two different proglottids.
 Spermatozoa fuse with the ova in the fertilisation duct, where the zygotes are produced.
 The zygote undergoes holoblastic and unequal cleavage resulting in three cell types, small, medium and large (micromeres, mesomeres, megameres).
 Megameres develop into a syncytial layer, the outer embryonic membrane; mesomeres into the radially striated inner embryonic membrane or embryophore; micromeres become the morula.
 The morula transforms into a six-hooked embryo known as an oncosphere, or hexacanth ("six hooked") larva.
 A gravid proglottid can contain more than 50,000 embryonated eggs.
 Gravid proglottids often rupture in the intestine, liberating the oncospheres in faeces.
 Intact gravid proglottids are shed off in groups of four or five.
 The free eggs and detached proglottids are spread through the host's defecation (peristalsis).
 Oncospheres can survive in the environment for up to two months.